emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 2.1
 License: GPLv2 or later

-Share buttons help visitors to share, bookmark and email your content using Facebook, Twitter, Pinterest and more.
+Help visitors to share, bookmark and email your content in Facebook, Twitter and more, without using online behavioral advertising practices.

 == Description ==